crazyyy/bookers/root/wp-content/plugins/seo-image/readme.txt

 Plugin by [Vladimir Prelovac](http://www.prelovac.com/vladimir/ "Vladimir Prelovac").

-If you like what I do in WordPress, you will also like [ManageWP](http://managewp.com "Manage WordPress sites") service.
+If you like what I do in WordPress, you will also like the [ManageWP](https://managewp.com "Manage WordPress sites") service.

 == Changelog ==

+= 3.0 =
+* Major rewrite and optimization of the plugin
+* New tags to use in ALT and TITLE attributes
+* All reported bugs fixed
+* WordPress 4.1 and up compatible

 = 2.7.6 =
 * WordPress 3.8 compatibility.